-In Fort Worth and Amarillo, Mr. Restore has helped thousands of families restore their homes after a devastating fire.
+Mr. Restore has helped thousands of families restore their homes in Fort Worth and Amarillo after a devastating fire.
 Although it is hard to predict when a fire may happen, smoke alarms provide early warnings when a fire begins.
 They can help prevent injuries and minimize property damage when properly installed and maintained.
-It is vital that you have a smoke alarm in all areas of your home, but the wide selection of smoke detectors available to choose from can seem overwhelming.
+You must have a smoke alarm in all areas of your home, but the wide selection of smoke detectors available can seem overwhelming.
 The correct choice will ensure that a fire is detected at the earliest point possible.
-Mr Restore is here to help you keep you family, home, and property safe by selecting the right detector for you.
+Mr. Restore is here to help you keep your family, home, and property safe by selecting the right detector.

 3 Main Types of Smoke Detectors

 Smoke detectors are sold in three different types.
 It is important to know which type you will need.
 One may be good for one area of your home, such as the kitchen, whereas another may be good for your upstairs bedrooms.
 Either way, understanding the different types of alarms will help you prevent dangerous fires and fire damage.

 - Ionization smoke alarms - These are best at detecting small particles from the smoke from fast, flaming fires.
 Ionization smoke alarms can be triggered by burning food or even shower steam.
 Expect to get more false alarms if the alarm is placed in the kitchen or near a bathroom, but they will detect trouble fast.

 - Photoelectric smoke detectors - These are best at sensing smoldering fires that have a lot of smoke without many, or any, visible flames.
 Photoelectric alarms can be set off randomly by dust buildup in the unit.

 - Dual sensor smoke alarms - Both ionization and photoelectric sensors in one unit.